 The Smith Niakis spinner was recommended to me by an angler who has fished all over the world.
 He said that he didn't understand why I didn't stock the Smith Niakis spinner.
 I replied that I had a bias against spinners because they cause line twist.
 He said the Niakis doesn't.
 In his words they "genuinely don't twist line and are lethal on panfish, bass, trout you name it.
 Clever design, built in power swivel and offset bodies.
 These Smith spinners are the real deal, fished them lots on mono, no line twist."

 Smith also makes the AR-S single hook spinner.
 I've found it to be extremely effective, particularly in smaller streams, and it did not cause a problem with line twist.
-Like the Niakis, it has three features I really like in a spinner: 1) it comes from the factory with a single hook, 2.)the hook is attached with a split ring, so you can change it if you wish (I replaced the factory barbless hook with a minibarb hook on the one shown above), and 3) the built in swivel really does reduce line twist.
+Like the Niakis, it has three features I really like in a spinner: 1) it comes from the factory with a single hook, 2.) the hook is attached with a split ring, so you can change it if you wish (I replaced the factory barbless hook with a minibarb hook on the one above because I was fishing a stream full of 5-7 inch trout), and 3) the built in swivel really does reduce line twist.

 I have also fished quite a bit with the Daiwa Silver Creek Spinners, and have found them to be quite effective, but they come with treble hooks (which I always replace with single hooks).

-As mentioned above, for my own fishing, I have replaced the factory hooks on the Daiwa Silver Creek Spinners with single barbless hooks.
+As mentioned above, for my own fishing I replace the factory hooks on the Daiwa Silver Creek Spinners with single barbless hooks.
 A number of hook companies offer them.
 The ones I carried were the C'ultiva brand, made by Owner and the Presso "Speed" and "Multiplug" hooks by Daiwa.
 Use the size 8 for the 2 or 3 gram Silver Creek spinners and size 6 for 4 gram spinners or spoons.

 Mepps and Panther Martin both make single hook spinners, but the hooks are nowhere near as good as the Presso Speed hooks or even the C'ultiva hooks.
-Neither of the companies attaches the hook with a split ring, so you will have to cut the hook (no great loss), install a split ring and then attach the replacement hook.
+Neither of the companies attaches the hook with a split ring, so you would have to cut the hook (no great loss) and install a split ring before attaching the replacement hook of your choice.
+Easier to buy spinners that attach the hook with split rings, or better yet, come from the factory with high quality single hooks.

 The Japanese plugs designed for trout fishing in streams, like the minnow plugs shown above, are really quite effective.
 Unfortunately, nearly all come with two sets of treble hooks.
 I remove the front treble and replace the rear one with a single C'ultiva SBL-55M, size 8 or Daiwa Presso Multiplug size 8.